40843245/Kotlin_Tutorial/Kotlin/Basic concept/Type/README.md

 ##### Ref
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Unsigned_right_shift

+#### bitwise not
+For each bit, 0 will be negated to 1 while 1 will be negated to 0.

 ### NOTICE
 1. There does NOT exist ushl (unsigned shift left), for the reseason why, simply think about what is unsigned shift right.